Enhancing Teaching and Learning

 “Under the direction of Dr. Gnadinger, Carroll has developed a diversity task force co-chaired by Vanessa Perez-Topczewski, associate dean for student affairs and Dolores Ocampo Brown ’99, M.Ed. ’10 senior director for alumni engagement.
 The taskforce has developed a diversity inclusion statement for Carroll, listened to voices of Carroll alumni to effect change and directed the work of a newly formed campus equity team.
 Perez-Topczewski developed and implemented the second annual Diversity, Equity and Inclusion Summit that provided outstanding educational opportunities for our students, staff, faculty and alumni that helps our campus become a more diverse and inclusive community.”

-— Dr. Theresa Barry, vice president for student affairs
+— Dr. Theresa Barry, Vice President for Student Life

 Building and Leveraging Partnerships

 Carroll University will maximize the impact of strategic partnerships that focus on innovation and entrepreneurial thinking.